What the White House and the president's doctor's reports say about Biden's health

 The White House continues to face questions about President Biden's health in the wake of his debate performance last month, which prompted even top Democrats to seek more information about the president's condition.

 White House press secretary Karine Jean-Pierre has told reporters that the president has never been diagnosed with Parkinson's disease, dementia or any similar degenerative neurological disorder.
 The White House says the president has undergone a neurological exam three times since becoming president, as a part of each of his annual physicals at Walter Reed National Military Medical Center.
-Those examinations took place in November 2021, February 2023, and February 2024.

-"He has seen a neurologist three times," Jean-Pierre said Monday.
-"Not more than that."
+Those physical examinations took place in November 2021, February 2023, and February 2024.
+White House press secretary Karine Jean-Pierre said the president "has seen a neurologist three times — no more than that."

+But the White House has had to backtrack or correct statements several times this week.
+On Tuesday, Jean-Pierre said Walter Reed neurologist Dr. Kevin Cannard's January visit to the White House, as recorded in White House visitor logs, was not for the purpose of the president's health.
+But late Tuesday night, after the Associated Press reported that Cannard had indeed met with the president in January, she revised her statement.

+"Because the date was not mentioned in the question, I want to be clear that the January 17th meeting between Dr. O'Connor and Dr. Cannard was for the president's physical.
+It was one of the three times the president has seen Dr. Cannard, each time for his physical.
+The findings from each exam have been released to the public."

 What the president's physical reports say about his neurological health